Skip to main content

 They offer a compassionate, person-centred service which focuses on reducing the harms associated with injecting drug use and helps people access appropriate services to meet their needs.
 By doing so, they are able to reach an extremely vulnerable group who often do not engage with our existing services.

-Safer Drug Consumption Facilities are also known as Supervised Drug Consumptions Rooms / Facilities (SDCR or SDCF), Safe / Supervised Injection Facilities, Safer Consumption Rooms, Overdose Prevention Sites, Drug Consumption Rooms and Medically Supervised Injecting Rooms.
+Safer Drug Consumption Facilities are also known as Supervised Drug Consumptions Rooms / Facilities (SDCR or SDCF), Safe / Supervised Injection Facilities, Safer Consumption Rooms, Drug Consumption Rooms and Medically Supervised Injecting Rooms.

 Why are these services being proposed for Glasgow?